 Hours: 24 Hours/Day, 7 Days a Week

-The Regional Domestic Violence Hotline is operated by the YWCA and assists individuals and households experiencing domestic violence with shelter, counseling, support groups, and legal assistance.
+The Regional Domestic Violence Hotline assists individuals and households experiencing domestic violence with shelter, counseling, support groups, and legal assistance.
 Immediate shelter is typically provided for individuals and households in imminent danger based on a standard domestic violence assessment.

 To find resources for other needs, including food, please visit Virginia 211 or call 2-1-1 toll-free from anywhere in the state.

 Visit gethelp.org for a list by zipcode of helpful resources.
 These resources include transportation help, food, clothing, employment, and more.

 Are you concerned about someone sleeping outdoors?
 Outreach and support services are available for people living on the streets and in other public places.
 Complete this notification of an individual or family sleeping outdoors form to help.
 Please note that this survey is not conducted by Housing Families First, but by a collaborative team of local service organizations.